Connect. Heal. Grow.

 About Us

-Inscape Therapy Services is an online clinic that offers unique, personalised, effective and evidence-based psychotherapy Australia wide.
-As well as clinical supervisions to Mental Health professionals across various disciplines e.g., Registered Psychologists, Art Therapists, Counsellors, Social Workers.
+Inscape Therapy Services offers unique, personalised, effective, and evidence-based psychotherapy Australia wide.
+We also offer clinical supervision to Mental Health professionals across various disciplines e.g., Registered Psychologists, Art Therapists, and Counsellors.

 ............................